supSugam/react-native-text-watcher/README.md

 ## Personal Note

 I am fairly new to React Native.
-I managed to build a music app using React Native for my final year project.
+I somehow managed to build a music app using React Native for my final year project.
 During that period, I often encountered this error: "Text strings must be rendered within a `<Text>` component."

 It wasn't a serious error, but it was definitely annoying when I forgot to wrap a text with the `<Text>` component.
 That error screen with the red header was a constant source of frustration.